DKCGI/gatsbyFromScratch/src/data/post1.md

 ---
-title: Post 1
+title: Parrots and Parakeets
-slug: post1
+slug: parrotsandparakeets
 featuredImage: '../images/lighthouseIceland.jpg'
 ---

-# Parrots and Parakeets

 ## from around the world